Delaware Chancery Court judges sitting as arbitrators must hold public hearings and can’t exclude the public and news media, a federal judge decided.

 The case is Center for Food Safety v.
 Hamburg, 12-4529, U.S. District Court, Northern District of California (San Francisco).

-A lawsuit alleging ex-Fannie Mae (FNMA) Chief Executive Officer Daniel Mudd and other former officials misled investors about the company’s exposure to subprime and Alt-A mortgages was narrowed by a federal judge in New York.
+A lawsuit alleging ex-Fannie Mae (FNMA:US) Chief Executive Officer Daniel Mudd and other former officials misled investors about the company’s exposure to subprime and Alt-A mortgages was narrowed by a federal judge in New York.

 Investors who bought Fannie Mae shares from November 2006 to September 2008, including a Massachusetts pension board, sued the company as a group in Manhattan federal court.
 U.S. District Judge Paul Crotty yesterday ruled they could pursue securities- fraud claims against Fannie Mae and its executives and dismissed state-law claims and some related lawsuits by individual investors.
 Crotty also allowed other aspects of the litigation to continue.

 Fannie Mae bought mortgages from lenders and issued mortgage-backed securities.
-The U.S. government seized control of Fannie Mae and Freddie Mac (FMCC), another mortgage-finance company, in September 2008 after the biggest surge in mortgage defaults in at least three decades threatened to topple the companies.
+The U.S. government seized control of Fannie Mae and Freddie Mac (FMCC:US), another mortgage-finance company, in September 2008 after the biggest surge in mortgage defaults in at least three decades threatened to topple the companies.

-The judge also dismissed a suit against Goldman Sachs Group Inc. (GS) that had been consolidated with the Fannie Mae litigation.
+The judge also dismissed a suit against Goldman Sachs Group Inc. (GS:US) that had been consolidated with the Fannie Mae litigation.
 Liberty Mutual Insurance Co. alleged the bank misled investors in its capacity as lead underwriter for the Fannie Mae offerings, which Liberty purchased.